voidberg-archive/DmxFormValidator/README.md

 Installation
 ------------

-* Download or clone the repository
+* Download the latest release and add the jar to your project.
-* Drop the sources into your project
+* Or drop the sources into your project.

 Usage
 -----